 Ever so often, I meet a Human Resource professional who is super generous with advice for new college graduates.

 Recently, I lucked out and connected with Denzel Alexander, Talent Acquisition Associate at Enquero, a technology solutions company in Lafayette, Louisiana.
-Mr. Alexander has been with the company for just under two years and is a 2017 graduate of Grambling State University.
+Mr. Alexander has been with the company for just under two years and is a recent graduate of Grambling State University.

 When I asked if he had any advice for new college graduates, here are four insightful tips he shared: